 Looking after yourself

-- If you have irritation of the penis, shower and clean the irritated area in warm water at least twice a day.
+- Shower and clean the irritated area in lukewarm water at least twice a day.
 Carefully pull back and clean underneath the foreskin, as well as the tip of your penis (the glans).
 Make sure you pat the area dry rather than rubbing it.